freggy/kubernetes-ansible/README.md

 ==================

 This ansible role installs kubernetes using kubeadm.
 Note that Docker needs to be installed beforehand.
-Flannel CNI will be installed alongside Kubernetes.
-You can change the configuration under `defaults/flannel-cni.yaml.j2`.
+Cilium CNI will be installed alongside Kubernetes.
+You can change the configuration under `defaults/cilium-<version>.yaml.j2`.

 Role variables
 --------------